ls1intum/prompt2/docs/admin/productionSetup.md

 PROMPT integrates with a mail service to, for example, send confirmation emails to students or enable instructors to send emails to all accepted/declined students.
 The AET Chair uses a Postfix container (refer to `docker-compose.prod.yml`).

-You can use any SMTP server by adjusting your environment file with the corresponding SMTP settings (see the details in section [3.1 Adjust Environment Variables](#31-adjust-environment-variables)).
+You can use any SMTP server by adjusting your environment file with the corresponding SMTP settings (see the details in section [3.1 Adjust Environment Variables](#adjust-environment-variables)).

 ---

 ## 3. Container Setup
+(adjust-environment-variables)=
 ### 3.1 Adjust Environment Variables

 An `.env.template` file is provided in the repository.
 This file includes all the runtime variables required for deployment.
 Below is an explanation of the variables: